 If a set of data has a distribution that is bell shape, then the following properties apply:

-About 95% of all the values fall within 2 standard deviation of the mean
+- About 95% of all the values fall within 2 standard deviations of the mean.

-About 99.7% of all the values fall within 3 standard deviation of the mean
+- About 99.7% of all the values fall within 3 standard deviations of the mean.

 Suppose the heights of men in a country have a bell-shaped distribution with a mean of 70 inches and a standard deviation of 3 inches.

-1. The key to solving this problem is to see that 61 and 79 inches are each exactly 3 standard deviations from the mean
+The key to solving this problem is to see that 61 and 79 inches are each exactly 3 standard deviations from the mean.

 3 × s = 3 × 3 = 9